Written by Dabney B. on Wednesday, March 14th, 2012

 People accept the inevitability of nations building weapons in the heart of their homeland, or perhaps even along the border.
 When a nation wants to build a super weapon that hovers above other nations, however, people will start to get uneasy.
 If a weapon were sent in orbit around earth, it would automatically threaten every single nation beneath it.

 Of course, weapons that work here on earth would be next to useless in a zer0-gravity vacuum, so space weapons would have to be a bit unorthodox.
-One possible type of weapon, known as kinetic bombardment, is perhaps the most terrifying weapon ever invented, rivaling even nuclear weapons.
+One possible type of weapon, known as kinetic bombardment, is perhaps the most terrifying weapon ever invented, rivaling even can i buy antibiotics uk nuclear weapons.

 If the concept of an actual meteor launching weapon isn’t horrifying enough, it gets worse.
 Infrared signatures caused by launch would occur in orbit, and from a constantly changing position.
 That fact, paired with the rod’s relatively small radar signature, would make this weapon extremely difficult to detect.
 And forget about defending against it — no armor would be capable of withstanding the impact.
 The only defense would be to be elsewhere when the rod hits.

 If you want advice about the world of military aviation, there’s no better people to turn to than men and women who have sat in the cockpit and flown some of the world’s most advanced aircraft.
 With over 50 current and ex-warfighters on call, Strike Fighter Consulting Inc. can give you access to up-to-date, first-hand technical and tactical expertise.